Estimated Read Time: 5 ½ minutes

 So, as your dog grows older, prevention is key when it comes to looking after their maturing bones and joints…

 Being overweight for a dog can be a serious problem.
 They may not know it, but you should!
-There are numerous health risks associated with being even slightly on the obesity scale, and these become far worse if your dog is extremely overweight.
+There are numerous health risks associated with being even slightly overweight, and these become far more severe if your dog is extremely overweight.

 There are many factors that could lead to a dog putting on weight, including old age, a sedentary lifestyle, and having an unplanned diet.
 No matter the reason, if your aging dog is overweight it could lead to problems such as: diabetes, high blood pressure, skin infections, arthritis, cancer, heart disease and orthopaedic disorders.